elisa-tech/Safety_Architecture_WG/ks-nav/kern_bin_db/README.md

 **NOTE:** Defaults  are designed to make the tool work out of the box, if the executable is placed in the Linux kernel source code root directory.

+# TODO
+* currently, kern_bin_db scans only the kernel binary image.
+Loadable modules are not considered, which means that symbols defined in modules are not considered.
+A useful extension would be to scan modules in a given kernel tree and add symbols to the database.
+* in relation to the previous, it would be useful to track the symbol source (kernel image/module).
+The database does not currently support this feature, which means that the database schema needs to be adapted.